GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 You can get started by trying out the steps that follow, and then adapt your strategy to fit, or you can plan your strategy in advance.

+{% Aside 'important' %}
+Before you can register sources and triggers and get reports, your sites need to have SSL/TLS certificates; in other words, you need to be running over HTTPS.
+{% endAside %}

 ### Event-level report generation

 Once you're familiar with the concepts for [event-level reports](/docs/privacy-sandbox/attribution-reporting/report-types) and have defined your [sources](#source), [triggers](#trigger), set your headers, and defined your [endpoints](#endpoints), you're ready to receive event-level reports.